 That is why we are especially happy to find new volunteers who share our commitment to doing good in the world.
 Do you want to support us by helping with our work?
 Then do not hesitate to contact us.
 A helping hand is always greatly appreciated!

-Asian American Senior Association of Pennsylvania was officially incorporated on March 1, 2010。 On May 5, 2011, AASAPA was approved by the federal 501C (3) nonprofit organization.
+Asian American Senior Assoc of Pennsylvania was officially incorporated on March 1, 2010。 On May 5, 2011, AASAPA was approved by the federal 501C (3) nonprofit organization.

 In view of the rapid development of the Philadelphia community, the original community resources have become inadequate.
 Together with the arrival of new Asian immigrants, the situation is even more prominent.
 The elderly cannot find reasonable housing, resulting in inconvenience and conflict of family life and work.
 Not only seniors cannot enjoy a good life, young families are missing job opportunities and thus income reduced.
 Therefore, members of all community organizations and those who dedicate in the development of nursing home, senior apartments, senior activity center, etc., joined together to advocate for the well-being of the seniors.